-The level and duration of benefit entitlement has not changed during the period of 2013-2018 (see Table 2.5).
+The level and duration of benefit entitlement has not changed during the period of 2013-2019 (see Table 2.5).

-Table 2.5.
-The rate of childcare benefit, 2013-2018 (as of 1st January)
+Table 2.6.
+The rate of childcare benefit, 2013-2019 (as of 1st January)

-2013-2018

-Duration Optional, 1 or 2 years in total

-Compensation rate 1 st year, % 100/70

-Max. benefit duration the 1 st year, months 12

-Compensation rate 2 nd year, % 0/40

-Max. benefit duration the 2 nd year, months 0/12

-Benefit size multiplied with # of births Yes, but cannot exceed 100%
+2013-2018 2019 Duration Optional, 1 or 2 years in total Optional, 1 or 2 years in total Compensation rate 1 st year, % 100/70 77.58/54.31 Max. benefit duration the 1 st year, months 12 12 Compensation rate 2 nd year, % 0/40 0/31.03 Max. benefit duration the 2 nd year, months 0/12 0/12 Benefit size multiplied with # of births Yes, but cannot exceed 100% Yes, but cannot exceed 77.58 %

-Notes:\ If a mother/father has received a maternity leave or paternity leave benefit, the payment duration is reduced by the time (56 days and 1 month respectively) for which the relevant benefit has been paid.
+Notes: If a mother/father has received a maternity leave or paternity leave benefit, the payment duration is reduced by the time (56 days and 1 month respectively) for which the relevant benefit has been paid.
 Source: Based on the Law on Sickness and Maternity Social Insurance

-- As social insurance contribution information is not available, all mothers with an own child aged 2 or below are considered eligible if they have been in work for more than six months in the current year (as suggested by observed patterns in the underlying data). - Simulations of opting for different options of childcare benefit are built in accordance with administrative statistics: in 2012 14% of eligible mothers had chosen to receive their childcare benefit for one year and 86% for two years.
+- As social insurance contribution information is not available, all mothers with an own child aged 2 or below are considered eligible if they have been in work for more than six months in the current year90 (as suggested by observed patterns in the underlying data). - Simulations of opting for different options of childcare benefit are built in accordance with administrative statistics: in 2012 14% of eligible mothers had chosen to receive their childcare benefit for one year and 86% for two years.
 Mothers opting for either choice are selected randomly.
 Mothers with several children are randomly assigned to a single choice for all children.
 In 2013 only 9.6% chose to receive childcare benefit for one year, while the rest 90.4% for two years.
 In 2014 the majority of benefit recipients opted for the two year benefit (93.1%) and only 6,9% (1817 out of 26256) chose to receive the benefit for 1 year.
-In 2015 8.2% chose to receive childcare benefit for one year and 91.8% for two years.
+In 2015 8.2% chose to receive childcare benefit for one year and 91.8% for two years 91.
 No information available on 2016 at the time of writing, hence same split between the two options is assumed. - In 2013, among those who chose to receive benefit for one year more than 1/3 are men, however it constitutes only around 3.5 percent of all beneficiaries.
 Among those who had chosen to receive benefit for two years, only 4% of fathers took child care leave during the first year, meanwhile the share of men taking child care leave during the second year grew up to almost 20 percent.
 In 2014 among those who receive one year benefit men constituted around 41 percent, however it accounts for only 2,9% or all recipients).
 Among those who had chosen to receive benefit for two years, about 25.5% are men.
 Benefit take-up decisions are not modelled.
 The recipient is always assumed to be the mother; father if there is no female partner in the household or mother not eligible.

-Based on: SoDra. http://www.sodra.lt/lt/situacijos/noriu-priziureti-kudiki-motinystes-tevystes-ismoka Note that being on maternity leave is considered as in work in the underlying data source, i.e. EU-SILC.
+$^{^{90}}$ Note that being on maternity leave is considered as in work in the underlying data source, i.e. EU-SILC.

-&lt;sup>73 Based on information from Atvira Sodra: http://atvira.sodra.lt/lt-eur/
+91 Based on information from Atvira Sodra: http://atvira.sodra.lt/lt-eur/